CoderTheDuggy/IamgetoTextTranslater/README.md

-# ImgToChars
+# ImgToAscii
-ImgToChars is a small python-script, whith which you can display an image as text!
+ImgToAscii is a small python-script, with which you can display an image as text!

 ### Configuration
-- By default, ImgToChars creates a file with the result.
+- By default, ImgToAscii creates a file with the result.
 You can disable it with the argument`--no-file`
 - The default output-location of the output-file is the location of the script.
 If you want you can change the with the argument
 `--custom-output-file` followed by the custom output-dir!

 ### Dependencies
-ImgToChars requires the following dependencies:
+ImgToAscii requires the following dependencies:

 - colorama
 - numpy